 How Are You Going to Use the Outdoor Deck?

 A general rule of thumb builders suggests that determines the size of your deck is what function it’s going to serve.
 Bear in mind that this structure is pretty much always raised.
 If you’re planning to turn a flat space in the garden into a larger deck with plenty of space for entertaining a number of people, a patio may be a more appropriate solution.

-If you’re looking to create a space on a slope or around a preexisting focal point such as a pool or beautiful tree, this is a perfect solution.
-Likewise, if you wish to admire the view from a particular area of the backyard or design space as an outdoor extension of the home, decking is a chic and contemporary addition to any garden.
+If you’re looking to create a deck design space on a slope or around a preexisting focal point such as a pool or beautiful tree, an outdoor deck is a perfect solution.
+Likewise, if you wish to admire the view from a particular area of the backyard or space as an outdoor extension of the home, a new deck is a chic and contemporary addition to any garden.

-Determine The Height
+Determine The Decking Height

 Make The Most Out of Your Space

-What Are the Average Sizes?
+What Are the Average Deck Sizes?